01NeuralNinja/DiffusionReward/README.md

    ```
 3. **Model Weights Download**

-In accordance with the requirements of the verification phase, place all weights in the .weights folder.
+In accordance with the requirements of the validation phase, place all weights in the .weights folder.

 ### Start Training